 "Hello / Xin chào / Bonjour, I’m Mo.
-I am a Việt/Người Kinh second-generation immigrant who was born in Yarmouth, Nova Scotia.
-I most often contribute to contracts and services that centre oceans and marine biology, environmental and climate justice, 2SLGBTQIA+ and gender equity, and anti-racism."
+I am a queer and trans Việt/Người Kinh second-generation immigrant who was born in Yarmouth, Nova Scotia.
+My contracts can include services that centre intersectional environmentalism, decolonizing STEM, racial and climate justice, 2SLGBTQIA+ and gender equity, and anti-racism and oppression."

 HERE'S A QUICK OVERVIEW OF THEIR PROFILE.

 South-East Asian, Queer, Trans

 Intersectional Environmentalism, Decolonization of Science, 2SLGBTQIA+ and Gender Equity, Climate Justice, Intersectional Research, Policy Audits, Training, Speaking, Photography

 Co-Founder of Oceans Week HFX, Community Specialist at Ocean Bridge at Ocean Wise

 Mo Phùng (They/Them) is a queer and trans artist who is based in Kjipuktuk (Halifax).
 They have a combined institutional and creative background in Marine Biology, Ocean Technology, visual arts, and documentary photography.
 They currently work as an Alchemist of Ancestral Services at Future Ancestors Services and are creating works around connecting the complexities of queer and trans identities & expressions and existences within the Asian diaspora and within chosen family.